wi5nia/TechnicalCommunityContent/DevOps/DevOps Ascend+/SETUP_Continuous-Deployment/Setup.md

  ![](<media/extracted_files_in_reposirory_folder.png>)

-0. Back at the command line, add stage all files with git, commit them and push to VSTS
+0. Back at the command line, add/stage all files with git, commit them and push to VSTS

  ```
  git add . --force